Teaching Children About Money

 Seeing flaws as part of the process to achievement

-To finish, I share a metaphor about Kintsugi that spoke to me about growth mindset and running a business.
+Let me share a metaphor that spoke to me about growth mindset and running a business called Kintsugi.

-I found it in a book that I proofread this summer.
+I found the term in a book that I proofread this summer.
 It is now published and available to order (details at the end).

 Kintsugi is the Japanese art of repairing broken pottery with gold.
 The idea is to make something more beautiful by embracing the flaws; and something unique and beautiful in its imperfection.
 The flaws are emphasised and celebrated.

 See the picture of kintsugi-repaired pottery below.
-The lines of gold show where the repairs have been done and show them off in a positive light.
+The lines of gold are where the repairs have been done and show them off in a positive light.

 I love this metaphor because it challenges perfectionism and opens our minds to the ideas that every part of us makes us into something special and magnificent – just as we are, including all the past mistakes we have made.

-In summary, my tips for owning a business are to persevere, persist, and be patient.
+In summary, my tips for owning and running a business are to persevere, persist, and be patient.

 See you in 2025!